 At Connect Cognitive Therapy, we believe that a “good fit” with your therapist is an essential part of successful psychotherapy.
 We do our best to link you with the therapist best suited to help you with your specific concerns.
+Please note that our associates work with many presenting issues, some of which are not listed in the brief biographies below.
+Please give us a call at 289-203-1033 for more information.

 Dr. Nelson Byrne, C.Psych.